uktrade/data-hub-fe-beta2/docs/Running tests.md

 ### Using sandbox within docker (preferred method)

-1. cd into `data-hub-frontend` and run `docker-compose up -f docker-compose.mock.yml`.
+From the project root directory run `make start-mock`.

 This will start up the sandbox api in conjunction with the frontend, mock-sso, webpack and redis.
 You don't need to rebuild the image when you make changes.

-### Using sandbox within docker with local frontend
+### Using sandbox within docker and with local frontend

 1. Build Sandbox image `docker build -t data-hub-sandbox ./test/sandbox`